vidyar/docs-1/sources/config.rst

     $_SERVER['RDS_PORT']
   );

+Elastic Beanstalk serves your repository root as the document root of the webserver, so e.g. ``index.php`` file will be interpreted when you access the root context of your Elastic Beanstalk application.
-Full sample PHP code using Elastic Beanstalk is available `on GitHub <https://github.com/Shippable/sample-php-mysql-beanstalk>`_.
+See full sample PHP code using Elastic Beanstalk available `on GitHub <https://github.com/Shippable/sample-php-mysql-beanstalk>`_.

 **Ruby:**